 The first step is to download your password manager from its website and open it up.
 Now that we have it open, we need to create a new account.
 This includes entering an email address, which is a standard credential for Internet accounts.

 We also need to create a master password and a copy of it; this is going to be your primary line of defense against people wanting to get at your passwords without your permission, so make sure it's strong.
-(See our How to Make a Strong Password tutorial for hints on how to create a strong master password).
 Some password managers, like this one, will help you out by gauging the strength of your master password.